RAILS: A Robust Adversarial Immune-inspired Learning System: RAILS: overview

-\paragraph{A biological perspective.} RAILS is inspired by and closely associated with the biological immune system.
-The architecture of the adaptive immune system ensures a robust response to foreign antigens, splitting the work between active sensing and competitive growth to produce an effective antibody.
+RAILS is inspired by and closely associated with the biological immune system.
+The architecture of the adaptive immune system ensures a robust response to foreign antigens to produce an effective antibody.
 Figure~\ref{fig: bio_comp} displays a comparison between the immune system workflow and the RAILS workflow.
 Both systems are composed of a four-step process.
 For example, RAILS emulates flocking from the immune system by initializing a population of candidates that provide \textit{diversity}, and emulates affinity maturation via an evolutionary optimization process to promote \textit{specificity}.
 Similar to the functions of plasma B cells and memory B cells generated in the immune system, RAILS generates plasma data for predictions of the present inputs (immune system defends antigens though generating plasma B cells) and generates memory data for the defense against future attacks (immune system continuously increases its degree of robustness through generating memory B cells).
-We refer readers to Section~\ref{sec: app1} in the Appendix for a table of correspondences between RAILS operands and mechanisms in the immune system.
+We refer readers to Appendix~\ref{sec: app1} for a table of correspondences between RAILS operands and mechanisms in the immune system.
 In addition, the learning patterns of RAILS and the immune system are closely aligned, as shown in Figure~\ref{fig: curves_bio_rails}.